thebeebs/Content/mozfest2016.md

 ---
-title: 'MozFest 2016'
+title: MozFest 2016
 authors:
 - thebeebs
-intro: 'MozFest is a gathering in London, here's what happened when I went along'
+intro: MozFest is a gathering in London, here is what happened when I went along
 types:
 - shorts
 categories: